CLOSE X

 Planning points

-Making pension contributions can mitigate the loss of Personal Allowances where an individual’s income is in excess of £100,000.
+Making pension contributions can mitigate the loss of personal allowances where an individual’s income is in excess of £100,000.

 Additionally, another planning point is the use of pension contributions made via salary sacrifice.
-This will save tax and National Insurance Contributions which would have been typically due on an individual’s gross income.
+This will save tax and National Insurance Contributions, which would have been typically due on an individual’s gross income.
 Some employers may often be willing to contribute the savings on National Insurance into the pension pot.

 Anyone can contribute to someone else’s pension too, for example, a spouse or family member.
 As this could be rather complex and intricate, please contact us if you want to find out more.